Offered through the Department of Community Psychology, Counseling and Family Therapy

-Community counseling views and treats individuals, couples, and families seeking counseling and/or psychotherapeutic assistance from a strength based perspective that is culturally responsive and competent in relation to the context of the larger community.
-The Master of Science program in Community Counseling provides academic and experiential training needed to prepare and develop students for the Licensed Professional Counseling licensure (LPC).
-To be admitted to the community counseling program the applicant must successfully complete a personal interview process with the faculty.
-Careful attention will be given to previous work experience, academic background, scholarship, interpersonal skills and commitment to the field of Mental Health Counseling.
-Note, the program is moving towards curriculum in Clinical Mental Health Counseling by 2014.
+Marriage and Family Therapy views and treats individuals seeking psychotherapeutic assistance at existing within a complex set of relationships.
+The Master of Science program in Marriage and Family Therapy provides academic and experiential training needed to prepare students for Marriage and Family Therapy licensure.
+To be admitted to the Marriage and Family Therapy focus the applicant must successfully complete a personal interview process with faculty.
+Careful attention will be given to previous work experience, academic background, scholarship, interpersonal skills and commitment to the field of Marriage and Family Therapy.

-The primary goal of the community counseling program is to train competent counselors to do counseling with a wide range of mental health problems.
-Counselors are trained to help with concerns about depression, school, health and wellness, career, mental illness, family, divorce, emotional and behavioral difficulties.
+The primary goal of the Marriage and Family Therapy program is to train competent therapists to do therapy with a wide range of mental health problems.
+Therapists are trained to help with concerns about marriage, children, adolescents, mental illness, depression, sexual issues, divorce, family, school, health, and emotional difficulties.

 Criteria for Admission

 Applicants who meet the following standards may be considered for admission to the M.S.
-Program in Community Counseling
+Program in Marriage and Family Therapy.

 Applicants must submit the following for consideration for admission to the M.S.
-Program in Community Counseling:
+Program in Marriage and Family Therapy:

-- The application materials required by the School of Graduate Studies.
+- Application materials required by the School of Graduate Studies.